 Launching the brand

 Alcatel-Lucent launched the new brand at the Cloud Connect conference in Santa Clara on April 2.
 We were delighted to be involved and watch as Basil Alwan, President of Alcatel’s Core Networks Division, and Sunil Khandekar, CEO of Alcatel-Lucent’s Nuage Networks, presented it to a full room of industry analysts and reporters.

 “The Loud Dog team did an awesome job.
 We don’t often get a chance to launch a brand and this was a really important one on top of that.”

 We’re proud to have been a part of such an exciting new venture at Alcatel-Lucent, and thrilled that the reception for Nuage Networks has been met with media support and respect in the industry for a product that has capabilities that “outpace those of rivals.”

 Stay in tune with what Nuage Networks is up to on twitter: @nuagenetworks

 Hey!
-This wasn't written by a pit of snakes!
+This wasn't written by a congress of ravens!
 It was written by Jodi Wing, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!